Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 \subsection{Fukaya categories from Lagrangian skeleta}

-Computation of the Fukaya category of an affine variety has recently become much more tractable, thanks to work of Ganatra, Pardon, and Shende on Fukaya categories of Liouville sectors, following a conjecture by Kontsevich \cite{SGoHA} and subsequent work by many other mathematicians on constructible-sheaf approaches to mirror symmetry.
-The main object of study, in this approach, is the {\bf Lagrangian skeleton} $\LL$ of a Weinstein manifold $X$: the skeleton $\LL$ is defined as the locus of points which do not flow off to infinity under the Liouville flow on $X.$
+As we shall see, $\mhta$ carries a natural Liouville structure.
+Computation of the Fukaya category of Liouville manifolds has recently become much more tractable, thanks to work of Ganatra, Pardon, and Shende on Fukaya categories of Liouville sectors \cite{GPS1,GPS2,GPS3}, following a conjecture by Kontsevich \cite{SGoHA} and subsequent work by many other mathematicians on constructible-sheaf approaches to mirror symmetry.

-The skeleton $\LL$ should be understood (at least in nice cases) as encoding the data of a cover of the Weinstein manifold $X$ by Liouville sectors $U_i.$ The main result of \cite{GPS1} is the following: \begin{theorem*}[\cite{GPS1}] Fukaya categories of Liouville sectors form a precosheaf of categories. \end{theorem*} For the purposes of this paper, we will assume a strengthening of this result, originally conjectured by Kontsevich, which has been promised but not yet proved by the authors of \cite{GPS1}: \begin{conjecture} Fukaya categories of Liouville sectors form a cosheaf of categories. \end{conjecture} This would imply that the Fukaya category of $X$ can be assembled from local computations on its Lagrangian skeleton $\LL$.
-Moreover, the results of \cite{GPS3} imply that these calculations are equivalent to calculations of categories of constructible sheaves.
+In this approach, the key object is the {\bf skeleton} $\LL$, defined as the locus of points which do not flow off to infinity under the Liouville flow.
+Following \cite{GPS2}, we say that a Liouville manifold is {\em weakly Weinstein} if $\LL$ is mostly isotropic and admits homological cocores.\footnote{As the name suggests, any Weinstein manifold is weakly Weinstein.
+Remark \ref{rem:weak} touches on the role of Weinstein structures in our context.} It will ensure good behavior of the Fukaya category.

+Locally, near a point on $\LL$ where it looks like a conic Lagrangian in a cotangent bundle, one can compute a category of microlocal sheaves along $\LL,$ as defined in \cite{KS94}.
+When the manifold $X$ admits a stable normal polarization --- a section over the Lagrangian Grassmannian of its stabilized symplectic normal bundle --- these are the stalks of a cosheaf of categories on $\LL.$

+\begin{theorem}[\cite{Sh-hprinciple}] There is a cosheaf of dg categories $\mu\Sh_\LL^c$ on the skeleton $\LL$ of a stably polarized weakly Weinstein manifold $X$ whose costalks may be computed locally in terms of microlocal sheaves on $\LL$. \end{theorem}

+Moreover, the results of \cite{NS20}, combined with those of \cite{GPS2,GPS3}, are sufficient to produce a comparison between the above cosheaf of categories and the Fukaya category.